Russell Brand: Stand-up

 Brand performed stand-up at the Hackney Empire New Act of the Year final in 2000.
 Although he finished fourth, his performance attracted the attention of Bound and Gagged Comedy Ltd agent Nigel Klarfeld.
-That year, he also made his Edinburgh Festival Fringe debut as one-third of the stand-up show Pablo Diablo's Cryptic Triptych, alongside ventriloquist Mark Felgate and Anglo-Iranian comic Shappi Khorsandi.
-In 2004, he took his first one-man show, the confessional Better Now, to the Edinburgh Festival, giving what he claimed was an honest account of his heroin addiction.
+That year, he also made his Edinburgh Festival Fringe debut as one-third of the stand-up show Pablo Diablo's Cryptic Triptych, alongside ventriloquist Mark Felgate and Anglo-Iranian comic Shaparak Khorsandi.

+In 2004, Brand took his first one-man show, the confessional Better Now, to the Edinburgh Festival, giving an account of his heroin addiction.
 He returned the following year with Eroticised Humour.
 He launched his first nationwide tour, Shame, in 2006.
 Brand drew on embarrassing incidents in his own life and the coverage about him in the tabloid press.
 The show was released on DVD as Russell Brand: Live.
 Brand appeared in a sketch and performed stand-up at Amnesty International's Secret Policeman's Ball in 2006 and again at the 2012 edition at Radio City Music Hall.

-In March 2007, he co-hosted an evening of the Teenage Cancer Trust gigs with Noel Fielding.
+In March 2007, Brand co-hosted an evening of the Teenage Cancer Trust gigs with Noel Fielding.
 In December 2007, Brand performed for Queen Elizabeth II and Prince Philip as an act in the 2007 Royal Variety Performance.
 His second nationwide tour, in 2007, was called Russell Brand: Only Joking and released on DVD as Russell Brand: Doin' Life.
 Brand began performing in the US, and recorded a special for Comedy Central titled Russell Brand in New York, which aired in March 2009.
 Brand began touring the UK, America and Australia from January to April 2009 on a tour called Russell Brand: Scandalous.
 In October, a further four dates that were performed in November were added to raise money for Focus 12, the drug charity for which Brand was a patron until it closed.